AdrienFabre/articles-rails-react/README.md

 ## Sharing App

-This app uses Rails and React to pull a list of articles, display them and give the ability to like them.
+This app uses Rails and React to pull a list of articles from an S3 bucket, display these articles on the FE and create a db on BE for liking the articles.

-### Requests
+### Requirements

 - Create a basic rails app (that we could run and try) with a React frontend integrated